 Beta blockers have the most benefits for people who have both COPD and cardiovascular disease.
 Because the two often go hand in hand, beta blockers can help improve your overall health and quality of life.
 Even if you don’t have cardiovascular disease, beta blockers may still pose beneficial.

 These benefits may include:

-- Reduce the number of COPD “exacerbations” you have.
+- Reducing the number of COPD exacerbations you have.
 Exacerbations is the medical term used to describe flare-ups or episodes where your breathing gets worse.

-- Decrease the severity of COPD exacerbations, such as reducing wheezing and coughing, or minimizing the production of mucus in your lungs.
+- Decreasing the severity of COPD exacerbations.
+They can help in reducing wheezing and coughing, or minimizing the production of mucus in your lungs.

-Overall, some meta-analyses of different studies have noted that beta blockers may help reduce mortality in people with COPD by 28 percent, and may reduce COPD flare-ups or COPD episodes by 38 percent.
+Overall, some meta analyses of different studies have noted that beta blockers may help reduce mortality in people with COPD by 28% and may reduce COPD flare-ups or COPD episodes by 38%.

 Risks and Side Effects of Beta Blockers

 Remember, beta receptors don’t just exist on the outside of cells in your heart or lungs.
 Beta receptors are also present in many other areas of your body.
 This can lead to unwanted or unexpected side effects in other parts of your body, such as:

 - Sleep disturbances and nightmares.

 - Reduced libido.